 In the last 12 months, 54% of SSDI awards went to men; 46% went to women.
 The average SSDI benefit for newly approved men was $1,706.88/month.
 However, women with newly approved claims received $1,374.31/month in SSDI benefits, on average.

 You May Qualify For Legal Assistance

 If you’re considering applying for either SSDI or SSI, consult an experienced disability lawyer.
 People who file claims through a lawyer are 3x more likely to get benefits right away.
 Unfortunately, the SSA turns down many eligible applicants.
-Those who qualify for legal assistance through our website typically receive $12,000 in lump-sum backpay as well as monthly benefits.
-These lawyers all work on contingency, so you’ll pay nothing for legal assistance now.
-In fact, if the SSA doesn’t approve your claim, you owe $0 to the lawyer who helped you.
-But if your case does win, then you’ll only pay a small, one-time fee.
+Beneficiaries who qualify for legal assistance through our website typically get $12,000 in lump-sum backpay as well as monthly benefits.
+These lawyers work on contingency.
+This means you’ll pay $0 for legal assistance if you don’t win benefits.
+But if you win, then you’ll only pay a small, one-time fee.

 Ready to see if you may qualify?
-Click the button below to get your free online evaluation in less than two minutes today.
+Click the button below to get your free online evaluation now: